openbraininstitute/neuroagent/README.md

 # Neuroagent

-LLM agent made to communicate with different neuroscience related tools.
-It allows to communicate in a ChatGPT like fashion to get information about brain regions, morphologies, electric traces and the scientific literature.
+LLM agent for interacting with neuroscience tools.
+Enables ChatGPT-style interactions to query brain regions, morphologies, electrical traces, and scientific literature.

 1. [Running (Docker Compose)](#running-docker-compose)
 2. [Funding and Acknowledgement](#funding-and-acknowledgement)

-## Running (docker compose)
+## Running (Docker Compose)
-The simplest way to run the project is using docker compose.
-You will need to have docker and docker compose installed.
-Also, make sure to define `.env` and put the following variables inside
+The easiest way to run the project is with Docker Compose:

+1. Install Docker and Docker Compose
+2. Create `.env` file with required variables:
 ```bash
 OPENAI_API_KEY=...
 KEYCLOAK_ID=...